TroyNelson11/hobbyist-guide-to-rhoai/docs/01-add-administrative-user.md

       oc login -u trnelson -p AIWINGS4

 > [!NOTE]
-> You may need to add the parameter `--insecure-skip-tls-verify=true` if your clusters api endpoint does not have a trusted cert.

-      oc login https://api.cluster-<id>.<id>.sandbox.opentlc.com:6443 --insecure-skip-tls-verify=true -u trnelson -p AIWINGS4

-> [!NOTE]
 > The remainder of the procedure should be completed with the new cluster-admin `<username>`.

 ## Validation